mwcremer/dnd-bx/combined.md

 d100 | Power
 -----|------
-01-10 | Detect evil or good
+01--10 | Detect evil or good
-11-15 | Detect gems
+11--15 | Detect gems
-16-25 | Detect magic
+16--25 | Detect magic
-26-35 | Detect metals
+26--35 | Detect metals
-36-50 | Detect shifting architecture
+36--50 | Detect shifting architecture
-51-65 | Detect slopes
+51--65 | Detect slopes
-66-75 | Detect traps
+66--75 | Detect traps
-76-85 | Locate secret doors
+76--85 | Locate secret doors
-86-95 | See invisible objects
+86--95 | See invisible objects
-96-99 | Roll an extraordinary power
+96--99 | Roll an extraordinary power
 00 | Roll twice again on this table

 ##### <a name="detect_evil_or_good"></a> Detect Evil or Good

 The wielder can sense the intention to do evil or good within 20'.
-(Note: some harmful things---e.g. animals, traps---are not evil.)
+(Note: some harmful things&mdash;e.g. animals, traps&mdash;are not evil.)

 ##### <a name="detect_gems"></a> Detect Gems